-Daylighting zones include: primary side-lighting, secondary side-lighting and top-lighting.
 Primary and secondary side-lighting zones are illuminated by windows, while top-lighting zones are illuminated by skylights.

 Automatic Receptacle Control

 Automatic Receptacle Control, also known as plug-load control, is required to reduce building energy use.
 The government control limits energy consumption at electrical receptacles during non-occupied times, which reduces what the government deems “unnecessary energy usage and cost and supports sustainability.”
-In addition, some states require these receptacles as part of code requirement.
+In addition, some states require these receptacles as part of code requirements.